Setting up your Audience, Members, and Internal Community Segments

 Internal: Your teammates and people internal to your organization (i.e. internal employees, partners, advisors, etc.).

 Setting up your Community Segments

-To setup (or manage) your community segments, navigate to Community ⭢ Segments.
+To setup (or manage) your community segments, select the dropdown arrow next to Community, then select Segments.
 From there, you'll see that the segments are already set up for you based on the channels you'd like to add to each one.

 For your Internal segment, you'll want to manually add your teammates by using the search bar (you can edit this segment at any time if you need to add or remove teammates over time).